 Restricted fund balances arise when constraints placed on the use of resources are either externally imposed by creditors (such as through debt covenants), grantors, contributors, or laws or regulations of other governments or imposed by law through constitutional provisions or enabling legislation.
-At June 30, 2019, the City had \$88,851 restricted for the municipal aid fund.
+At June 30, 2020, the City had \$55,642 restricted for the municipal aid fund.

 Committed fund balances are those amounts that can only be used for specific purposes pursuant to constraints imposed by formal action of the government's highest level of decision-making authority, which, for the City is the City Council.
 The Council must approve by majority vote the establishment (and modification or rescinding) of a fund balance commitment.
-The City had total general fund commitments at June 30, 2019 of \$385,487 (\$287,044 for emergency reserves; \$69,279 for the Rau building, and \$29,164 for the cemetery).
+The City had total general fund commitments at June 30, 2020 of \$292,820 for emergency reserves.
+The committed funds for the Rau building and for the cemetery were deemed uncommitted and the funds were dissolved and deposited into the general fund operating account.